grz0zrg/fas_launcher/README.md

 ## Package

-A .deb package is available in the **package** folder along with the [Debreate](https://antumdeluge.github.io/debreate-web/) file project used to build the package for amd64 platform.
+A .deb package is available in the **package** folder along with the [Debreate](https://antumdeluge.github.io/debreate-web/) file project used to build the package for the amd64 platform, this package contain the audio server and the launcher.

 ## Build